Truly though:

 Okanagan Bighorns

-Thankfully they are exactly what they appear to be: innocent, activist-oriented conservationist who want to heal the species because it's the moral action - not for any murderous , adrenaline fuelled pleasure.
+Thankfully they are exactly what they appear to be: innocent, activist-oriented conservationist who want to heal the species because it's the moral action - not to satisfy their murder lust.

 Currently they're collaborating with the Okanagan Nation Alliance (cool people, ngl) and the Wild Sheep Society of BC (not cool people, ew) to launch a whole new treatment program.

-Despite my clear distaste for the WSSBC, for the benefit of the animals, I hope the treatment goes well.
+Despite my clear distaste for the WSSBC, I hope the treatment goes well for the benefit of the animals.

-According to the Okanagan Bighorns, two of the three diseases are from domestic animals whereas the other is a native-born disease - but all three are rapidly depleting the Bighorn Sheep populations.
+According to the Okanagan Bighorns, two of the three diseases are from domestic animals - the other is a native-born disease.
+Unfortunately though, all three are rapidly depleting the Okanagan Bighorn Sheep populations.

 I urge you to donate if you can.